Mohena Singh & Gaurav Wadhwa Share ‘Tera Ghata’ Video; Fans Slam Them For Dissing Rishi Dev!

 While many fans asked them to sort out the issue and be back, a few of them felt the duo is dissing Rishi and throwing shade at Rishi (referring to the dance video).
 Take a look at a few comments.

-MoRav Throwing Shares At Rishi!
+MoRav Throwing Shade At Rishi!

-One of the fans wrote, "It feels like you're throwing shade on Ri by keeping an empty chair beside MORAV.
+A user wrote, "It feels like you're throwing shade on Ri by keeping an empty chair beside MORAV.
 Please tell us what the real deal is.
 We deserve to know, don't we?
 If not, then maybe we were never vamily for you all." - (sic)

 MoRav Dissing Rishi!